 What Type of Car Do You Need?

-There are some jobs that do require luxury cars, if yours does not steer away from luxury cars until you can pay for them in cash.
-Additionally, do you need the SUV or will a small compact car suit your needs just as well?
+Do you need an SUV or will a small compact car suit your needs just as well?
 If you are a camper or haul stuff around for presentations, then the SUV would be the right choice for you.
 The smaller your car the more you will save on gas money and other costs.
 Your first car does not need to be your dream car.
-When looking for a car, it is more important to focus on safety and reliability rather not looks.
+When looking for a car, it is more important to focus on safety and reliability rather than looks.

 Should I Buy New or Used?

-You may be able to save money by buying directly from a private seller, If you choose this option, have the care checked by a mechanic before you make the purchase.
+You may be able to save money by buying directly from a private seller.
+If you choose this option, have the car checked by a mechanic before you make the purchase.
 This should help you save money.

 Should I Ever Lease a Car?